Gallagher family: Irish war of Independence

 Cork Free Press's Frank Gallagher, hired by William O'Brien of the political party, the All-for-Ireland League, was a prominent Sinn Féin supporter in the press.
 However, the paper was censored and suppressed in 1916 after Frank, as its republican editor, accused the British authorities of lying about the conditions and situation of republican prisoners in Frongoch internment camp.
 In December 1931, Gallagher now at The Irish Press, was prosecuted by the Irish Free State military tribunal for publishing Seditious libel, articles alleging that Gardaí had mistreated the opponents (Anti-Treaty republicans) of the Irish Free State government.
 This was facilitated by Amendment No. 17 of Constitution of the Irish Free State and Gallagher was convicted and fined £50.

 Frank is most well known for penning Four Glorious Years 1918–1921 and becoming the deputy director of the first Dáil's Department of Publicity in March 1921, assisting his colleague Erskine Childers, and together they published the Irish Bulletin.
 In 1965 his book The Anglo-Irish Treaty was published posthumously.
 In 1974 The indivisible island: the history of the partition of Ireland was to be his last published, again posthumously.

-Gallagher family of Castlefinn

-A senior line of the Gallaghers were very prominent in Eastern Donegal and the borderlands of County Tyrone.
-Richard Gallagher of Castlefin (born 1737) was the father of John Gallagher, who fought in the 1798 Irish rebellion and married Mary O'Donnell.
-Edward Gallagher (born 1839), Lord Lieutenant of Donegal, traveled to America in 1859 where he established a business selling books and fought in the American Civil War before returning to Ireland in the late 1869.
-He set up several lingerie factories in Donegal and Tyrone and was eminent in Strabane politics.
-Edward's nephew, The San Francisco Calls James Gallagher was a frequent contributor and book reviewer c.
-1906.
-Henry Thomas ("Harry") Gallagher, one of Edward's sons was the founder of Urney Chocolates and a Fianna Fáil politician, closely associated with Éamon de Valera.
-Harry and his wife Eileen Gallagher, niece of John Redmond, were the parents of Redmond Gallagher, who was a noted motorsport enthusiast and businessman.
-In 1934 Redmond was introduced to Adolf Hitler in Liepzig.
+Harry Gallagher and his wife Eileen Gallagher were the founders of Urney Chocolates.
+Their son was Redmond Gallagher, an Irish nationalist, racing driver and businessman who was introduced to Adolf Hitler in 1934.